syncfusion-content/maui-docs/MAUI/Funnel-Charts/migration.md

 ---
 layout: post
 title: Migration from Xamarin to .NET MAUI Chart control | Syncfusion
-description: This section explains the features available in the .NET MAUI Chart (SfCircularChart) control over Xamarin SfChart.
+description: This section explains the features available in the .NET MAUI Chart (SfFunnelChart) control over Xamarin SfChart.
 platform: MAUI
-control: SfCircularChart
+control: SfFunnelChart
 documentation: ug
 ---

-# Migrate from Xamarin.Forms SfChart to .NET MAUI SfCircularChart
+# Migrate from Xamarin.Forms SfChart to .NET MAUI SfFunnelChart

-The Circular Chart was created from the scratch using the upgraded APIs and performance of the .NET MAUI graphics library and framework layouts.
+The Funnel Chart was created from the scratch using the upgraded APIs and performance of the .NET MAUI graphics library and framework layouts.
 However, a minor code change is required.
 In addition, [SfChart](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) has been divided into five chart controls in .NET MAUI for a better user experience and understanding.

 <table>
 <tr>